Living in Austria

 When applying in Austria, please note that the application does not automatically prolong the right of stay beyond the allowed 90 days, if the processing of the residence permit takes longer.
 (Note: Applications for residence permits may take up to six months to process.)
 Specifically students attending a college/university in Austria should consult with the Austrian Embassy/Consulate before coming to Austria to find out if they should apply for a residence permit from outside of Austria.

 On May 15 Austria started collecting fingerprints from all visa applicants in the U.S. Students who participate in an academic exchange program or a Fulbright program AND who do not reside in Washington, D.C., New York, or Los Angeles may submit their visa application in Munich/Germany, Bratislava/Slovakia, or Ljubljana/Slovenia after arriving in Austria.
+If the person has no visa, Austria must be the first point of entry into the Schengen area.
 For more information, please see http://www.austria.org/student-visa.
 Fulbright students and scholars, should contact the respective program officer at the Fulbright Commission: http://www.fulbright.at/about-us/aaec-staff.html.

 - Guide to Entry and Requirements for Foreign Students (pdf/1230kb), Austrian Agency for International Cooperation in Education and Research

 Among the documents to be submitted by first-time applicants is a police record certificate.
 For information on how to obtain a police record from the local police in the U.S. or the FBI, please see Criminal Record Checks for U.S. Citizens and Foreigners.